 - Agnes Callamard, Secretary General, Amnesty International

-- Irene Khan, UN Special Rapporteur on the promotion and protection of freedom of opinion and expression
+- David Kaye, Clinical professor of law at the University of California, Irvine, and the former United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression (2014-2020).

 Past Prize Winners

 The 2018 Columbia Global Freedom of Expression Prize Winners:

 The European Roma Rights Center